 Your information flows may not be reaching all your employees.
 Are they stuck with middle managers?
-Do you announce important news via an intranet that no one uses?
+Do you announce important news via outdated communication methods that your people simply aren’t using?
 Do you send out long, all-staff emails that no one reads?

-The solution: Create a multi-layered communication approach that allows you to communicate with different employees in different ways, ideally with a central hub that can act as an anchor for all information flows.
+The solution: Create a multi-layered communication approach that allows you to have open and honest communication with employees, ideally with a centralized employee engagement platform that can act as an anchor for all information flows.

 The solution: Ensure that your initiatives fit and enhance the culture you’re trying to foster.
 Make sure they can be repeated, have clear ownership and have the ability to change while staying relevant.

-Does engagement sit with a single overworked person?
+Does engagement sit with a single, overworked person?
 Does it have sufficient funding for the plan to last all year?
-Do you have local champions in place to enable you to gather feedback locally and to adjust to meet the business’s changing needs?
+Do you have office champions in place to enable you to gather feedback locally and to adjust to meet the business’s changing needs?

-The solution: Work out your plan, resource it (people, funds, support) appropriately, and always give yourself some wiggle room to address any issues that may come up.
-When your staff know that you’re dealing with key concerns, they’ll be more engaged.
+The solution: Work out your plan, resource it appropriately (people, funds, support), and always give yourself some wiggle room to address any issues that may come up.
+When your staff know that you’re dealing with key concerns – and understand the why behind decisions – they’ll be more engaged.

 Do your values reflect those that the company started out with?
 Are they relevant to the company today?
 Were they designed by the staff?
 A company whose cultural values support and champion staff will create a sense of shared purpose, meaning a more innovative and dedicated workforce.

 The solution: Do a work-through of your company cultural values.
-Make sure they’re championed by the CEO or Senior Director, but also that the staff agree with them so that can everyone can work together more effectively.
+Make sure they’re championed by the CEO or other leaders in the organization, but also make sure your staff agree with them so that everyone can work together more effectively and efficiently.

-Are you basing your recruitment decisions solely on the skills someone has, or are you assessing whether candidates would fit into the team, department and business?
+Are you basing your recruitment decisions solely on the skills someone has, or are you assessing whether candidates would add to the team, department and business, versus just “fitting in?”

-The solution: Make sure you include cultural fit as a key component of your assessment mix.
+The solution: Make sure you understand the difference between culture fit vs. culture add.
 Use some personality profiling to understand what motivates your candidate and how they like to work.
 Test and challenge this at interview level to ensure that everyone you hire will enjoy working with your business.